What's the Difference and Which One Does Your Business Need?

 A gym with a retail section might issue membership cards for facility access (RFID barcode for turnstile) and separately run a loyalty scheme on in-gym retail spend (protein supplements, apparel).
 Members carry one credential that grants access; their retail purchases earn points tracked in a POS system.

-For printed cards, running both programs means either two separate card orders: one personalized membership card and one generic loyalty card, or a single card that uses a 3rd party POS or other type of software/hardware combination to manage the functionality of the program.
+For printed cards, running both programs means either two separate card orders: one personalized membership card and one generic loyalty card, or a dual-encoded card that carries both a barcode for access control and a magnetic stripe for POS integration.
 The right choice depends on which systems your facility uses.

 Industry Breakdown: Which Card Type Fits Each Sector